Why did Do Ho Suh create this work?

 Fallen Star, 2012

-One of his well-known sculptures in public space is called The Fallen Star which depicts a Koran home crashing into the top of a building in Los Angeles.
+One of his well-known sculptures in public space is called The Fallen Star, which depicts a Koran home crashing into the top of a building in Los Angeles.
 It is visited by thousands of people every month.
 The most unique thing about Do Ho Suh’s work is the attention to detail he incorporates into his work.

 One of Do Ho Suh’s most famous works

 One of his most famous works is Home Within Home Within Home Within Home Within Home.
-In this piece, he depicts his childhood home in Korea only with the use of silk.
+In this piece, he depicts his childhood home in Korea by only using silk.
 He used unique and strong colors to depict different rooms and compartments in this piece.
 The attention to detail is impressive as his piece also depicts the doors and windows of his Korean home as well.
 He is also known to create a lot of famous buildings using the same method that includes the use of silk fabric.
 He uses a transparent silk fabric to create exact replicas of homes and famous buildings.
 One of the best things about his work is that he can even create a multiple story building using the same technique.

 Who is Do Ho Suh?